-The lob was styled in a center part with face-framing waves.
+The lob was styled in a centre part with face-framing waves.
 Thanks to some expert styling by Appleton, J.Lo's award-show hairstyle appeared wet and shiny, while still maintaining a soft and effortless vibe.
 If you're looking to recreate the style for yourself, you're in luck: In an Instagram post, Appleton just gave a full product breakdown for how he achieved the glam wet-shine effect.

 In his quick and easy instructions, Appleton says he prepped the style using Color Wow's Dream Coat, an ultra-light spray formulated to create frizz-free, no-crunch curls or waves that are glossy and defined.
 Believe it or not, this wet style does involve some dry styling.
 According to Appleton, he used a Leandro Limited carbon ionic hair dryer with a diffuser attachment to gently dry J.Lo's lob while keeping its texture.
 Next, he applied Color Wow Pop and Lock, a frizz control and glossing serum that promises "sparkling shine."
 To add just a bit more wave, Appleton then added some loose twists using a BaBylissPro 1.25-inch curling iron on its lowest heat setting.
 Finally, he finished off the look with Color Wow’s Extra Shine spray, designed to create a glossy, but not greasy, shine.